ParkJeongHo-code/DriverDNN-classification-of-cancer-driver-gene/README.md

-# classification-of-cancer-driver-gene
+# DriverDNN: classification-of-cancer-driver-gene
 this project is classification of specific cancer driver gene.
 In our study, we classify BRCA, PAAD and BLCA cancer driver gene by deep neural network.

-# training by our method
+# training by DriverDNN
 if you want to train your data, you can use training_our_method.py
 ## argument
 ### 1.cancer_name